philopon/purescript-kefir/docs/FRP/Kefir.md

     data Emittable :: *

-    data Event a where
+    data Event e a where
-      Value :: Boolean -> a -> Event a
+      Value :: Boolean -> a -> Event e a
+      Error :: Boolean -> e -> Event e a
-      End :: Event a
+      End :: Event e a

     type HasE s = (emittable :: Emittable | s)